Last Updated on

 The floor was being restored and from where I was, I could only spot some empty rooms.

-There are no outer courtyard from this floor on.
-And the ascend to the higher floors is through narrow staircases.
-I have to say that I felt like a hamster running through a labyrinth.
-Besides being narrow, the staircases have a low ceiling and are really dark.
+There is no outer courtyard on this floor.
+Here is where the ascent to the higher floors got narrower.
+I felt like a hamster running through a labyrinth of narrow passages with low ceilings and almost no light.
 Some of them are quite winding too.
-It somehow, gave me a feeling of being Indiana Jones on a treasure hunt, going through dark mysterious tunnels. 🙂
+In some ways, I felt like Indiana Jones on a treasure hunt, going through dark mysterious tunnels. 🙂

-From the closed floors to open terraces of Prakash Mandir.
-Prakash means light and you by now, must realize why the floor was named so.
-The viewing platforms here were so artistic and cute and again, we had our photo moments here.
+From the closed floor of Vichitra Mandir to open terraces of Prakash Mandir.
+Prakash means light and thus, the name of this floor.
+The viewing platforms here were so artistic and perfect for those photos in the Hawa Mahal.
+I too, had my share.